 * Zhao, S., Y. Jiang, M. Dong, H. Xu, and N. Pederson.
-In prep.
+In revision.
 Growth cessation of lower margin Qinghai spruce correspond to years with low early-monsoon precipitation.
 Ecological Applications. arXiv.

 Levesque, M., L. Andreu Hayles, and N. Pederson.
 2017.
 Water availability matters more than CO2 and acid deposition for growth in temperate mesic forests.
 Scientific Reports doi: 10.1038/srep46158.